sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 [push]
   default = upstream
 }}}
  * Your sage-specific configurations options, in `$SAGE_ROOT/.git/config`.
 Mine looks like this.
-The parts that are most likely to cause problems are
+The parts that should be copied very exactly are:
    * the `url` option of the `[remote "origin"]` section, which tells git how it should synchronize the information on your local machine with the information on the Trac git server,
    * the `[branch "master"]` section, which tells git how your local `master` branch corresponds to the `master` branch on the Trac git server.
 {{{